-27. POSSIBLE IMPACT OF AMENDMENTS, NEW STANDARDS AND INTERPRETATIONS ISSUED BUT NOT YET EFFECTIVE FOR THE YEAR ENDED 31 MARCH 2021 periods beginning on or after Amendments to HKFRS 16, Covid-19-Related Rent Concessions 1 June 2020 1 January 2021 1 April 2021
+25. POSSIBLE IMPACT OF AMENDMENTS, NEW STANDARDS AND INTERPRETATIONS ISSUED BUT NOT YET EFFECTIVE FOR THE YEAR ENDED 31 MARCH 2022

-Up to the date of issue of these financial statements, the HKICPA has issued a number of amendments and a new standard, HKFRS 17, Insurance contracts, which are not yet effective for the year ended 31 March 2021 and which have not been adopted in these financial statements.
+Up to the date of issue of these financial statements, the HKICPA has issued a number of amendments and a new standard, HKFRS 17, Insurance contracts, which are not yet effective for the year ended 31 March 2022 and which have not been adopted in these financial statements.
 These developments include the following which may be relevant to the Company.

-Effective for accounting

-Amendments to HKFRS 9, HKAS 39, HKFRS 7, HKFRS 4 and HKFRS 16.
-Interest Rate Benchmark Reform - Phase 2 Amendment to HKFRS 16, Covid-19-Related Rent Concessions beyond 30 June 2021 Amendments to HKFRS 3, Reference to the Conceptual Framework 1 January 2022 Amendments to HKAS 16, Property, Plant and Equipment - Proceeds before Intended Use 1 January 2022 Amendments to HKAS 37, Onerous Contracts - Cost of Fulfilling a Contract 1 January 2022 Annual Improvements to HKFRSs 2018-2020 Cycle 1 January 2022 Amendments to HKAS 1, Classification of Liabilities as Current or Non-current and 1 January 2023 related amendments to Hong Kong Interpretation 5 (2020) Amendments to HKAS 1 and HKFRS Practice Statement 2, Disclosure of Accounting Policies 1 January 2023 Amendments to HKAS 8, Definition of Accounting Estimates 1 January 2023
+Effective for accounting periods beginning on or after Amendments to HKFRS 3, Reference to the Conceptual Framework 1 January 2022 Amendments to HKAS 16, Property, Plant and Equipment - Proceeds before Intended Use 1 January 2022 Amendments to HKAS 37, Onerous Contracts - Cost of Fulfilling a Contract 1 January 2022 Annual Improvements to HKFRSs 2018-2020 Cycle 1 January 2022 Amendments to HKAS 1, Classification of Liabilities as Current or Non-current 1 January 2023 Amendments to HKAS 1 and HKFRS Practice Statement 2, Disclosure of Accounting Policies 1 January 2023 Amendments to HKAS 8, Definition of Accounting Estimates 1 January 2023 Amendments to HKAS 12, Deferred tax related to assets and liabilities arising from a single transaction 1 January 2023